qber-soft/Ave-Nodejs-Docs/docs/custom-component.md

 ![placeholder basic](./assets/placeholder-basic.png)

-Custom UI is achieved with painter API, which is similar to canvas API.
+Custom UI is achieved by painter API, which is similar to canvas API.

 #### API {#api-basic}